chogan72/Fantasy_Football_Rankings/README.md

 ### Preseason Model

+#### Scoring

+* The first step to creating the model is determining players yearly fantasy points.
+This is done by using the player game logs to determine there scores.

 #### Five Point
-* The first step is creating the 5 point analisis.
+* Next, the 5 point analysis is created.
 This includes the Ceiling, High, Mid, Low and Floor.
 Depending on how many games a player played in a given season will determine the weighting of these catagories.
 The below image illistrates how those averages are determined.

 <img align="center" src="https://raw.githubusercontent.com/chogan72/Fantasy_Football_Rankings/master/RM-Files/Five-Point.JPG"></img>